getgauge/docs.gauge.org/language.rst

 Language Features
 =================

+.. _language-steps:

 Step implementations
 --------------------

-Every `step <../gauge_terminologies/steps.md>`__ needs to have a language specific implementation that gets executed on the spec execution.
+:ref:`longstart-steps` have a language specific implementation that gets executed on the spec execution.

 Simple step
 ^^^^^^^^^^^